ibnuda/fpmortals/manuscript/complete.md

 A> ~~~~~~~~
 A>   import eu.timepit.refined.scalaz._
 A> ~~~~~~~~
 A>
-A> if there is a `Contravariant` or `MonadError[?, String]` in the implicit scope.
-A>
 A> bila ada `Contravariant` atau `MonadError[?, String]` pada cakupan implisit.
 A>
-A> However, due to [limitations of the Scala compiler](https://github.com/scala/bug/issues/10753) it rarely works in practice A> and we must write `implicit def refined` derivations for each typeclass.
-A>
 A> Namun, karena [batasan dari kompilator Scala](https://github.com/scala/bug/issues/10753), hal ini jarang A> berfungsi di praktik pada lapangan dan kita harus menulis derivasi A> tiap kelas tipe `implicit def refined`.

-Similarly we can use `.emap` to derive an `Int` decoder from a `Long`, with protection around the non-total `.toInt` stdlib method.

 Kita juga dapat menggunakan `.emap` untuk menderivasi sebuah pembaca sandi `Int` dari sebuah `Long` dengan perlindungan atas metoda non-total `.toInt`